sylvainprigent/sdeconv/docs/source/quickstart.rst

 Input images
 ------------
 Input images are 2D or 3D gray scaled images.
-2D images are represented as numpy arrays with the following columns ordering ``[Y, X]`` and 3D images are represented with numpy array with ``[Z, Y, X]`` columns ordering
+2D images are represented as torch tensors with the following columns ordering ``[Y, X]`` and 3D images are represented with torch tensors with ``[Z, Y, X]`` columns ordering

-First we load the images:
+Sample images can be loaded using the data module:

 .. code-block:: python3